ByteMeBaby/saas-blueprint/README.md

 You can use any package manager you want.
 Make sure to install the dependencies first using your package manager.
 I use pnpm.

+Note: I switched from DynamoDB to Convex.
+I used Docker because I needed to run DynamoDB locally.
+If I do not find any use case, I will be removing the docker-compose file and the Dockerfile soon.

 ```bash
 # If you want to use docker
 pnpm dockerup-f # rebuild, force recreate and up